eurogig/simple_mcp_client/README.md

 # Simple MCP Client

-A simple and lightweight client implementation for the Model Context Protocol (MCP) with integrated security screening using [Lakera Guard](https://docs.lakera.ai/docs/api).
+A simple and lightweight client implementation for the Model Context Protocol (MCP) with integrated security screening using [Lakera Guard](https://docs.lakera.ai/docs/api) and multi-server management capabilities.

 ## Features